KonradHoeffner/rickview/README.md

 ### When to use compression and why not support other compression formats?

 [HDT](https://www.rdfhdt.org/) is a compressed binary format that still supports fast querying.
-It can be further compressed but then RickView needs to uncompress it before loading, which in a test with a large knowledge base increased loading time from ~15s to ~17s.
+It can be further compressed but then RickView needs to decompress it before loading, which in a test with a large knowledge base increased loading time from ~15s to ~17s.
 Because decompression is done in streaming mode, this restricts the available compressors and may even result in faster loading if you use a slow drive such as an HDD and a fast CPU. zstd was chosen because it compresses and decompresses quickly with a high ratio, supports streaming, and adds little overhead to the RickView binary.
 Brotli compresses extremely slowly on high compression settings while GZip results in much larger file sizes.